ipfs/distributed-wikipedia-mirror/README.md

 If you would like to create an updated Wikipedia snapshot on IPFS, you can follow these steps.

+**Note: This is a work in progress.**.
+We intend to make it easy for anyone to create their own wikipedia snapshots and add them to IPFS, but our first emphasis has been to get the initial snapshots onto the network.
+This means some of the steps aren't as easy as we want them to be.
+If you run into trouble, seek help through a github issue, commenting in the #ipfs channel in IRC, or by posting a thread on https://discuss.ipfs.io.

 ### Step 1: Download the latest snapshot from kiwix.org
 Download the latest snapshot of Wikipedia (in ZIM format) from http://wiki.kiwix.org/wiki/Content_in_all_languages